stjude-c3d/MyGPT/README.md

 Here is an example of the user interface with question, answer, and source citing:

 <img src='./images/MyGPT_UI.png' width='800px' alt='MyGPT user interface'>

+## Issues

+If you come across any bug or error, please report it in the [issues](https://github.com/mb-group/MyGPT_public/issues) section.